-The Spirit of Aloha dinner and show at the Luau Cove at Walt Disney World’s Polynesian Resort is an incredible experience that we believe anyone interested in Polynesian culture should try.
+Disney’s Spirit of Aloha Dinner Show at Luau Cove in Walt Disney World’s Polynesian Village Resort is an incredible live show experience for everyone.

 To which I earn a small commission, at zero cost to you!

 Disney’s Spirit of Aloha Dinner Show will cost you two table service credits on the Disney Dining plan.
 At two table service credits, you may be better paying out of pocket for this, as 2 credits are hardly worth $78 per adult.

 As we said, Disney’s Spirit of Aloha Dinner Show is at the Polynesian Village Resort.
 It’s a little difficult to find if you don’t know where you are going, especially if it is dark outside.
 The show is held in Luau Cove, on the far western side of the resort.

 You will need to check-in next to the DVC booth in the main lobby, and they will provide you with a seating ticket and a set of lays for the family.
 You will need this ticket to enter the seating area.
 The Cast Members will remind you of how to reach Luau Cove from the main lobby.

 How long it the Spirit of Aloha dinner show